graphql/express-graphql/README.md

-In order to support advanced scenarios such as installing a GraphQL server on a dynamic endpoint or accessing the current authentication information, graphql-express allows options to be provided as a function of each express request.
+In order to support advanced scenarios such as installing a GraphQL server on a dynamic endpoint or accessing the current authentication information, express-graphql allows options to be provided as a function of each express request.

 This example uses [`express-session`][] to run GraphQL on a rootValue based on